 Got Rats?

-Great Horned Owls predate rats and other rodents in the forest unlike barn owls that hunt in meadows and vineyards (and live in owl boxes, not owl platforms).
-Many cities in the Monterey Peninsula are experiencing costly rat infestations, including the chewing of car wiring assemblies and HVAC wiring, as well as nesting in crawlspaces, walls, and attics of homes.
+Great Horned Owls prey on rats and other rodents in forests, unlike barn owls that hunt in meadows and vineyards and live in owl boxes rather than on owl platforms.
+Many cities in the Monterey Peninsula are experiencing costly rat infestations, including damage such as chewed car wiring and HVAC systems, as well as rats nesting in crawlspaces, walls, and attics of homes.

 Repair costs can range from $10,000 for HVAC wiring to $15,000 for chewed car wiring.
-In addition to costly repairs, rats inflict damage in walls and substructures, as well as bring fleas and terrible smells into homes.
-Eradication can be costly and time consuming.
+In addition to costly repairs, rats can damage walls and substructures, bring fleas into homes, and cause foul odors.
+Eradication can be expensive and time-consuming.

-Rats can reproduce at an alarming rate.
-Litters typically number 6 to 12.
-Females can become pregnant a day after giving birth and have an average 3 week gestation period.
-Newborn rats can become pregnant after 2 to 3 months.
-With healthy forests in the peninsula, residential waste bins, and large amounts of restaurant waste, the rat population has grown explosively as it has done in large cities like San Francisco and NYC.
+Rats reproduce at an alarming rate.
+Litters typically number 6–12.
+Females can become pregnant a day after giving birth and have an average gestation period of three weeks.
+Newborn rats may become fertile after only 2–3 months.

 Rat Infestations